 Now that you have photos to use in the book, you will need the book template.
 Click on the link below to get the document.

 Assemble the Book

 Print the cover and a counting page for each person in your class.
-Note that there are two versions of counting pages.
+I have included two versions of counting pages.
 The first is for the number 1, and the next is for all other numbers.
-To make a counting book attach one person’s picture to the number 1 page, then attach the remaining pictures to multiple copies of the other counting page.
+To make a counting book attach one child’s picture to the number 1 page, then attach the remaining pictures to multiple copies of the other counting pages.

 Bind and Enjoy

 When all of the pages have been completed you can bind the book.
 Use a binding machine, binder rings, or place the cover and pages in a small 3 ring binder.
 Kids will enjoy the silly apple counting book for weeks to come.

 You may also be interested in some of the apple and rhyming resources in my TPT store.
 To check them out, click on the pictures below.

 Below are some items from Amazon that can be used for the activities mentioned in this article.
 The links below are affiliate links.
 If you happen to purchase something from link, there will be no additional cost to you, but a small portion of your purchase will be used towards the cost of maintaining this website.